 The Naughty Squirrel Backpackers Hostel is the best hostel in Riga.
 The hostel is situated in a central location close to all Rigas major tourist sites and buzzing nightlife.
 Both the Autoosta (bus station) and Central railway station are less than 10-minute walk away.

 They provide tastefully designed mixed and female-only dorm rooms.
 The dorm rooms are clean and come with free linens, free towels and under-bed lockers.
-You will have the option of free walking tours and you can use their guest kitchen to cook your own food.
+You will have the option of free walking tours and you also get to use their guest kitchen.

 - Their guest kitchen